techidaily/site-win11-tips/source/_posts/how-to-access-the-high-level-command-prompt-in-w11-os.md

  A command prompt lets you run almost any program or application on your Windows device.
 To run Windows PowerShell using this tool, follow these steps:

-1. Run Command Prompt as an Administrator (see[how to open the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
+1. Run Command Prompt as an Administrator (see [how to open the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
 ![Open Windows PowerShell Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-windows-powershell-using-command-prompt.jpg)
 2. In the elevated command prompt, copy and paste the given command line:
 `powershell Start-Process powershell -Verb runAs`